 This course presents a background of traffic accident investigation including, but not limited to, causes, conditions of road, vehicles and people, determination of speed, prosecution of violators.
 The course also includes instruction in Montana traffic law.
-F 3 credits

 Police Report Writing

 Prerequisite: Law enforcement, criminal justice, or corrections officer majors or consent of instructor.